all-an/spring-rabbitmq/README.md

 # Initialize the container on detached mode.
 Run the container and free the terminal for use

 -p 5672:5672 -p 15672:15672
-# Redirecting port 5672 to 5672.
+# Redirecting port 5672 to 15672.
 Works like a mapping to 15672
+# to open the container go to http://localhost:15672/#/
+# user: guest  /  password: guest

 --name my-rabbit
 # This is the name of the container